lanedelcu/symptom-frequency/README.md

 ## 5.Run the MapReduce job:
 - a.in the terminal run the job using "hadoop jar" command:  "hadoop jar <JARpath> <mainclass> <inputfile> <outputdirectory>"
   * replace <JARpath> with full path to the Jar
   * <mainclass>: must include its full path.
 If a package was created, ensure the package name is included.
     eg: main class is SymptomFrequencyDriver within the package com.neiu.symptomfrequency, it should be specified as com.neiu.symptomfrequency.SymptomFrequencyDriver
   * <outputdirectory>: doesn't have to exist beforehand, Hadoop will create it automatically. eg. "test/output" = put the output file in the "/output" directory located in the test directory we created
-       * full command in my case:
+  * full command in my case:"hadoop jar /User/anedelcu/hadoop-install/hadoop-3.4.1/Java-work/symptomfrequency/target/symptomfrequency.jar
-       "hadoop jar /User/anedelcu/hadoop-install/hadoop-3.4.1/Java-work/symptomfrequency/target/symptomfrequency.jar com.neiu.symptomfrequency.SymptomFrequencyDriver /test/Dry_Eye.Dataset.csv /test/output"
+    com.neiu.symptomfrequency.SymptomFrequencyDriver /test/Dry_Eye.Dataset.csv /test/output"
-       !!
+  * !!
 If the job fails during execution, you must change the output directory name before re-running the command; otherwise, it will not work
 - b.check the Hadoop web browser:  http://localhost:9870: in the /test next to Dry_Eye_Dataset.csv you should have the "output" directory.
       Open it up and if the job was successful you should see 2 or more file: _SUCCESS, part-r-0000 and part-r-0001(if multiple reducers are used)